nodejs/node/doc/api/fs.md

 `fs.unwatchFile` when possible.

-When a file being watched by `fs.watchFile()` disappears and reappears, then the `previousStat` reported in the second callback event (the file's reappearance) will be the same as the `previousStat` of the first callback event (its disappearance).
+When a file being watched by `fs.watchFile()` disappears and reappears, then the contents of `previous` in the second callback event (the file's reappearance) will be the same as the contents of `previous` in the first callback event (its disappearance).

 This happens when: